LiskArchive/lisk-legacy-docs/upgrade/docker.md

 ## Upgrade major versions

-For major version upgrades, additional changes in `docker-compose.yml` can happen.
+For major version upgrades, there can be additional changes in `docker-compose.yml`.

 In this case, Lisk Core provides an updated version of `docker-compose.yml` in the [Lisk Core repository](https://github.com/LiskHQ/lisk-core) on Github, inside the `docker` folder: `https://github.com/LiskHQ/lisk-core/tree/<CURRENT_VERSION>/docker`